shsagir/play-area-sync/docs/install-laravel-5.md

 # 7. Push changes to fortrabbit
 $ git push -u fortrabbit master
+# this will install Laravel on remote and take another while
+# the next deployments will be much faster
 ```

-This first push can take a little while, since all Composer packages will be installed.
 When it is done you can visit your App URL in the browser to see the Laravel welcome screen:

 * [{{app-name}}.frb.io](https://{{app-name}}.frb.io)